 Many counties use forms and keep records that are unique to those counties.
 These records must be reviewed and individual retention schedules designed and approved for them.
 The clerk should contact the South Carolina Department of Archives and History to enlist their assistance in the review of the records and to devise retention schedules.
 After the retention schedules have been developed and approved within the Department, they will be transmitted to Court Administration for review and approval.
 Once approval is granted by Court Administration and the schedules are returned to the Department, they will be finalized and returned to the county.

-In addition to providing the retention period and final disposition, certain records retention schedules also contain security microfilming recommendations or provide the option of substituting microfilm for paper records and/or electronic data.
-(See section 3.4.2 for interpreting microfilm recommendations schedules.)
 Before any records are microfilmed, it is recommended that the South Carolina Department of Archives and History be contacted for advice concerning the feasibility, procedures, legal requirements, and other aspects of such a program.
 It should be noted that, whenever records are microfilmed, all microfilm must be inspected for accuracy and completeness of content and tested for quality in accordance with the regulation "Quality Standards and Practices for the Microfilming of Public Records", Code of Laws of South Carolina, 1976, as amended, Regulations 12-200 through 12-203.
 If records of permanent value are microfilmed, security copies of that film must be certified in accordance with these standards and deposited with the Department.
-Security film copies of records of long-term retention value (10-100 years) may also be deposited with the Archives if space is available.
-Any records scheduled for destruction after microfilming must meet their requirements or there can be no legal destruction of original records.
-Also, as mentioned above under section 3.4.3, two copies of the Microfilm Quality Certification for Records Disposition form must be completed and submitted before the paper records and/or electronic data may be destroyed.
+Also, as mentioned above under section 3.4.3, a Microfilm Quality Certification for Records Disposition form must be completed and submitted before the paper records may be destroyed.